Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

       - Creation of identities
    *  - Creation and management of baker accounts
       - Creation and management of baker accounts.
 Rewards are visible in the wallet.
-      - No creation and management of baker accounts.
+      - Creation and management of baker accounts.
+Rewards are visible in the wallet.
-      - No creation and management of baker accounts.
+      - Creation and management of baker accounts.
+Rewards are visible in the wallet.
    *  - A node is required
       - A node is not needed unless baking
       - A node is not needed unless baking